askehansen/houdini.js/README.md

 <p data-show="payment=transfer">Your order will ship when we receive your payment</p>
 ```

-We coud also use radio buttons
+We coud also use radio buttons:

 ```html
 <div><input type="radio" name="payment" value="credit_card"> Credit card</div>